marifinstad/anvendt-data-science/README.md

 How will you frame the problem?
 For example, fraud detection can be framed as an unsupervised (outlier detection, graph cluster) or supervised problem (e.g., classification).

+The problem will be framed as a supervised binary classification task.
+Given the dataset's features, our goal is to predict whether a patient is at risk of heart failure (class 1) or not (class 0).
+This problem falls within the realm of supervised learning, where the algorithm learns from labeled training data to make predictions on unseen data.

 ### 5.2.
 Data

 What data will you use to train your model?
 What input data is needed during serving?

+The dataset containing 11 key features (age, sex, chest pain type, resting blood pressure, serum cholesterol, fasting blood sugar, resting electrocardiogram results, maximum heart rate achieved, exercise-induced angina, old peak, and the slope of the peak exercise ST segment) will be used for model training.
+During serving, the input data required will include these features for a given patient to predict the likelihood of heart failure.

 ### 5.3.
 Techniques

 What machine learning techniques will you use?
 How will you clean and prepare the data (e.g., excluding outliers) and create features?

+Data Cleaning and Preparation:

+Outlier Removal: Outliers in the dataset, if any, will be identified and removed to prevent them from skewing the model's predictions.
+  Feature Scaling: Features will be scaled to ensure uniformity, preventing any particular feature from dominating the model due to its scale.

+Feature Engineering:
+  Categorical Encoding: Categorical features like chest pain type and resting electrocardiogram results will be encoded into numerical values for model compatibility.
+  Feature Selection: Relevant features will be selected using techniques like correlation analysis and feature importance scores to enhance the model's accuracy and interpretability.

+Machine Learning Techniques:
+  Algorithms: Several classification algorithms such as Random Forest, Gradient Boosting, and Logistic Regression will be employed for model training due to their suitability for binary classification tasks.

 ### 5.4.
 Experimentation & Validation